-Nicorandil has been reported to have a potential protective effect in the kidneys in nonclinical (Shiraishi 2014, Tamura 2012, Tanabe 2012) and human studies (Zhan 2018, Ma 2018).
-Further, no significant differences in pharmacokinetic parameters of nicorandil have been observed in patients with normal renal function as compared to those with impaired renal function (Molinaro 1992).

-In animal studies, nicorandil has demonstrated efficacy in multiple standard models of kidney disease (see Table 5).
-Notably, these effects occur in a blood pressureindependent manner, indicating that these beneficial effects are not simply a result of decreasing pressure-mediated kidney damage, but a direct beneficial effect on the kidney:
+Nicorandil has been reported to have a potential protective effect in the kidneys in preclinical studies (Shiraishi 2014, Tamura 2012, Tanabe 2012).
+In animal studies, nicorandil has demonstrated efficacy in multiple standard models of kidney disease such as ischemic reperfusion injury, 5/6 nephrectomy models of chronic kidney disease, diabetic nephropathy and hypertensive models (see Table 4).
+Notably, these effects occur in a blood pressure-independent manner, indicating that these beneficial effects are not simply a result of decreasing pressure-mediated kidney damage, but a direct beneficial effect on the kidney.
+A brief summary from these preclinical studies is provided in the Table below.

-Model Regimen Outcome Reference STZ-induced diabetic nephropathy in eN OS komice Therapeutic - treatment initiated 4 weeks after STZ induction 30 mpk - 30 ug/mL No decrease in BP but significant reduction in proteinuria, glomerular injury, collagen deposition, and podocyte loss Tanabe et al., 2012 Anti-Thy1 nephritis in rats Prophylactic - treatment initiated 3 days before anti-Thy1 injury 10 and 30 mpk No decrease in BP but significant reduction in proteinuria, renal hypertrophy, collagen deposition, and TGFb expression Sudo et al.,2009 5/6 ^h nephrectomy in rats Therapeutic - treatment initiated at time of nephrectomy - 15 mg/kg No decrease in BP but significant reduction in proteinuria,sCr and BUN, glomerular injury, and tubulointers titial injury Shiraishi et al., 2014 Dahl salt-sensitive hypertensive rats Prophylactic - treatment initiated at time of switch to high salt diet No decrease in BP but significant reduction in proteinuria, NAG excretion, and oxidative stress Tashiro et al.,2015 Acute ischemia- reperfusion injury in rats Therapeutic - treatment initiated 10 min prior to ischemic injury Significant protection against I-R-induced injury including proteinuria and histological damage Shimizu 2011 Spontaneously hypertensive WHY rat Therapeutic treatment initiated at 11 weeks of age No decrease in BP but significant reduction in proteinuria, kidney size, and tubular damage Serizawa et al., 2013
+Model Regimen Outcome Reference STZ-induced diabetic nephropathy in eN OS komice Therapeutic - treatment initiated 4 weeks after STZ induction 30 mpk - 30 ug/mL No decrease in BP but significant reduction in proteinuria, glomerular injury, collagen deposition, and podocyte loss Tanabe et al., 2012 Anti-Thy1 nephritis in rats Prophylactic - treatment initiated 3 days before anti-Thy1 injury 10 and 30 mpk No decrease in BP but significant reduction in proteinuria, renal hypertrophy, collagen deposition, and TGFb expression Sudo et al.,2009 5/ 6 th nephrectomy in rats Therapeutic - treatment initiated at time of nephrectomy - 15 mg/kg No decrease in BP but significant reduction in proteinuria, sCr and BUN, glomerular injury, and tubulointerstitial injury Shiraishi et al., 2014 Dahl salt-sensitive hypertensive rats Prophylactic - treatment initiated at time of switch to high salt diet No decrease in BP but significant reduction in proteinuria, NAG excretion, and oxidative stress Tashiro et al.,2015 Acute is chemia- reperfusion injury in rats Therapeutic - treatment initiated 10 min prior to ischemic injury Significant protection against I-R-induced injury including proteinuria and his tological damage Shimizu 2011 Spontaneously hypertensive WHY rat Therapeutic - treatment initiated at 11 weeks of age No decrease in BP but significant reduction in proteinuria, kidney size, and tubular damage Serizawa et al., 2013

-Table 5: Efficacy of nicorandil in standard models of kidney disease
+Table 4: Efficacy of nicorandil in standard models of kidney disease